bcrist/vera/doc/assembly.md

 Integers and strings can always be used interchangeably; strings are just syntactic sugar for large integers.
 Strings have the same syntax as zyxlang.

+### Current address literal
+`$` resolves to the address of the current line's label (or if there is none, the address it would have if it existed).
+In code sections, it is equivalent to `.i IP`.
+In data and stack sections, the `IP` register would normally not be used, but `$` can still be used to compute distances from the current line

 ## Symbols
     [a-zA-Z_][a-zA-Z_0-9\.]*
     .sym <string-literal>
 Symbols are names which represent values defined elsewhere in the program.
 The `.sym` directive allows the usage of arbitrary names for symbols by using a string literal instead of a raw identifier.
-Symbol references are resolved from a number of potential sources:
+Symbol references are resolved from a number of potential sources (in order of decreasing priority):
-- Named expressions defined with
+- Named expressions defined with `.def`

-must be resolved to either a labelled address, or a named expression defined with the `.def` directive The .sym directive can be used with a string literal when you want to use a symbol name containing arbitrary special characters
+- Private labels from the current section-block
+- Labels from stack blocks that have been pushed in the current section-block
+- File-scope named expressions defined with `.local`
+- Public labels defined in any file

 ## Operators
 `(x)`               // Grouping
-`$`                   // Implicit label at the beginning of the current line `x + y`           // add two values.
+`x + y`           // add two values.
 Types must be compatible.
 In the case of overflow, an extra bit is added to the width.
 `x - y`           // subtract two values.
 Types must be compatible.
 In the case of overflow, an extra bit is added to the width.
 `x * y`           // multiply two values.
 Types must be compatible.
 The width may increase in the case of overflow